Jackson Goldstone catches massive air during Red Bull Hardline practice at Maydena Bike Park, Australia, in 2026.

 3 min readUpdated on

-In the rugged terrain of the renowned Maydena Bike Park in Tasmania, more than 30 riders from all over the world will tackle some of the most challenging mountain bike trails Oceania has to offer at Red Bull Hardline Tasmania.
+In the rugged terrain of the renowned Maydena Bike Park in Tasmania, invited riders from all over the world will tackle some of the most challenging mountain-bike trails Oceania has to offer at Red Bull Hardline Tasmania.

-This year's edition take place on February 7-8 and the finals will be broadcast on Red Bull TV from 2pm AEST on February 8 (3am UTC / 4am CET) before the event returns to the Dyfi Valley in Wales in late July.
+This year’s event takes place on February 7–8, with the finals broadcast live on Red Bull TV from 2pm AEST on February 8 (3am UTC/4am CET).

 01

 The original course took over 7,500 hours to build and with the new features added for the 2025 event, the riders have really got their hands full.
-The new additions include a motocross whoop section followed by a scrubby table top at the mid-point, along with an additional drop down, table and big finisher to round out the course.
-Existing sections have also been tweaked to add more technicality and decision making for riders.
+Last year the track was tweaked to include, among other things, a motocross whoop section followed by a scrubby table top at the mid-point.
+This year's new additions include a drop right out the gates, an even tougher whoop section to challenge both speed and handling, followed by a clipped road gap extending the drop even further while ending in the iconic finish bowl.
+The whole course is 400m longer than 2025, with an additional 25m of elevation for riders to contend with.
 You can check it all out for yourself in the site and track map below.

 02